Mansoureh Khojasteh Bagherzadeh: Early life and marriage

-She was born in a Persian religious family in Mashhad.
-Her father was Mohammad Esmaeil Khojaste Bagherzadeh, a famous businessman in Mashhad.
-She is also the sister of Hassan Khojaste Bagherzadeh, former deputy director of IRIB.
-She first met Ali Khamenei in a private ceremony in 1964.
-They were married in the following year.
+Khojasteh Bagherzadeh was born in an Iranian religious family in Mashhad.
+Her father was Mohammad Esmaeil Khojasteh Bagherzadeh, a famous businessman in Mashhad.
+She is the sister of Hassan Khojaste Bagherzadeh, former deputy director of the Islamic Republic of Iran Broadcasting.
+She first met Ali Khamenei in a private ceremony organized by Khamenei's mother in 1964, and they were wed the same year.
 Their marriage sermon was read by Ayatollah Mohammad Hadi Milani.
+The wedding was paid for by Bagherzadeh's family.
+They initially settled at an apartment rented from Khamenei's brother-in-law, Ali Tehrani.